sct-pipeline/ukbiobank-spinalcord-csa/README.md

 A `coeff.grad` associated with the MRI used for the data is necessary if it has not been applied yet.
 In this project, the gradient distorsion correction is done in `process_data.sh` with [gradunwrap v1.2.0](https://github.com/Washington-University/gradunwarp/tree/v1.2.0) and Siemens `coeff.grad` file.
 - - -
 ### Usage
-Create a folder where the results will be generated
+Create a folder where the results will be generated:
 ~~~
 mkdir ~/ukbiobank_results
 ~~~